 Is OxyContin Always Addictive?

 According to the Centers for Disease Control and Prevention, “anyone who takes prescription opioids can become addicted to them.”
-The longer you take opioids like OxyContin, the greater the risk.
+The longer you take opioids like OxyContin, the greater the risk, and the greater likelihood you will need treatment to break your OxyContin addiction.
 In fact, the agency says that up to one in four patients who are on long-term opioid therapy struggle with opioid addiction.
 Therefore, in light of research findings, the CDC says patients should limit their use of opioids to a shorter course — several days’ worth — and that nonpharmacologic therapy like exercise therapy and cognitive behavioral therapy “should be used to reduce pain and improve function in patients with chronic pain.”
 Long-term use of opioids like OxyContin is recommended only for such severe conditions as cancer pain.

 According to the 2015 National Survey on Drug Use and Health (NSDUH), some 92 million American adults used prescription painkillers that year and more than 12.5% of them admitted to abusing the medication.1